RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model

 \subsection{Pretrained text encoders}

 Language models \cite{devlin2018bert, raffel2020exploring} are trained on a corpus consisting solely of text, which is notably bigger in size compared to paired image-text data.
 As a result, these models are exposed to a vast and diverse distribution of textual information.
 The size of these models is typically larger than the text encoders seen in existing image-text models.
 Therefore, it is logical to investigate both categories of text encoders for the task of text-to-image conversion.
-Pretrained text encoder T5 \cite{raffel2020exploring, raffel2017online} is utilized in our approach as it uses a unified framework where all tasks, both generation, and classification, are treated as text-to-text problems.
-Also, T5 is hybrid as it is trained to output one word or multiple words for one mask.
-This allows the model to be flexible in learning the language structure.
+Pretrained text encoder T5 \cite{raffel2020exploring, raffel2017online} is utilized in our approach as it uses a unified framework where all tasks, both generation and classification, are treated as text-to-text problems.
+Furthermore, T5 exhibits a hybrid nature, being trained to produce either single words or multiple words for a single mask.
+This flexibility enables the model to effectively learn the intricate structure of language.
 To ensure simplicity, the weights of the text encoder are held constant.
 The process of freezing offers numerous benefits, including the ability to do offline computation of embeddings.
 This feature leads to minimal computational requirements and memory use for training the text-to-image model.
-As mentioned in \cite{saharia2022photorealistic}, it is evident that increasing the size of the text encoder enhances the quality of text-to-image generation.
+It is evident that increasing the size of the text encoder enhances the quality of text-to-image generation \cite{saharia2022photorealistic}.